pj51mgit/Tidy-Data-Repo/CodeBook.md

 **To get the 'TidyData.txt" as the required output of the script, R commands were run that:**

-1. Linked to the site of Samsung Galaxy S data (https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip) ^[1].
+1. Linked to the site of Samsung Galaxy S [data]^[1] (https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip).
 2. Downloaded and unzipped the zip file containing a data directory ("UCI HAR Dataset") with the data included in a number of space separated text files.

 **The 'run_analysis.R' script loaded to the Tidy Data repo, when run:**